anubhavmishra/build1point0/content/post/iam-joining-hashicorp.md

 universities in India.
 My mom continues to lead the education movement in India.
 I saw my parents educate so many people and it taught me that the reward you get after teaching people to do a little bit better in life is priceless.
-This is the core value that is engrained in me and I would be happy to carry that torch forward in the tech community.
+This is the core value that is ingrained in me and I would be happy to carry that torch forward in the tech community.

 After creating a list of companies that aligned with my core values, HashiCorp